wp-cli/wp-cli/CONTRIBUTING.md

     php composer.phar install --dev

+### Unit tests

+To run the unit tests, just execute:

+    vendor/bin/phpunit

+### Functional tests

-Before running the tests, you'll need a MySQL user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.
+Before running the functional tests, you'll need a MySQL user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.
 Running the following as root in MySQL should do the trick:

     GRANT ALL PRIVILEGES ON wp_cli_test.* TO "wp_cli_test"@"localhost" IDENTIFIED BY "password1";

-Finally, to run the tests:
+Then, to run the entire test suite:

-    vendor/bin/phpunit
     vendor/bin/behat --expand

+Or to test a single feature:

+    vendor/bin/behat features/core.feature

+More info can be found from `vendor/bin/behat --help`.

 Finally...
 ----------